 Yes, a City plumbing permit is required for the installation of a backwater valve.
 For permit information, contact the Building and Safety Division at (805) 564-5485.

 How often should I check the backwater valve?

-It is recommended that you check and maintain the valve at least once a year.
+It is recommended that you check and maintain the valve at least every 6 months.
 If you have a history of sewer blockages, you should check more often.
 For any maintenance questions or issues, please contact a licensed plumber.

 Helpful Tips to Prevent Sewer Backups

 Regular maintenance of your lateral line will prevent obstructed flow.
 Roots from trees, large shrubs, and plants are attracted to water.
 So if your lateral line is cracked, roots will gravitate towards the water source, enter the line, and eventually interfere with the flow.